 The Customer Service team offer sustainable service options to extend product lifetime

-Don’t buy a pair of shoes if you don’t need them But when you do need them, you make sure that you choose a product carefully and look after it so that it serves the intended purpose – for you or somebody else – for as long as possible.
-It’s important to keep in mind that new shoes don’t have sufficient protection against water and dirt.
-Impregnate the shoes before you start using them and then repeat this periodically.
+Don’t buy a pair of shoes if you don’t need them.
+When you do need them, make sure that you choose a product carefully and look after it so that it serves the intended purpose – for you or somebody else – for as long as possible.

 Help from Icebug

-The Icebug Customer Service team offer our customers sustainable service options to extend product lifetime by taking care of shoes with replacement parts such as new laces, insocks, studs, zippers, and leather/ textile treatments after cleaning.
+The Icebug Customer Service team offers our customers sustainable service options to extend product lifetime by taking care of shoes with replacement parts such as new laces, insocks, studs, zippers, and leather/textile treatments after cleaning.

 At Icebug Customer Service we are actively trying to make repairs, however small, as environmentally friendly as possible.
 By supplying retailers and shoemakers with spare studs, we are eliminating unnecessary shipping from/to end customers, who can have a repair done locally.

 It’s important to keep in mind that shoes need sufficient protection against water and dirt.
 Remember to impregnate your shoes periodically, with the most sustainable conditioning products.

 Clean your shoes with a leather cleaner or leather shampoo and use a good quality brush to remove surface dirt.
 If your shoes are wet after cleaning, let them air-dry before you proceed with the next step.